rimaz523/Clean.Lean.Architecture.WebApi.AspNetCore.Solution.Template/CONTRIBUTING.md

 ## Creating the nupkg for publishing

 * Update the .nuspec file with the new package version
-* Update the README.md file with the new package version
 * Run the following command from the root of your solution : `nuget pack`

 ## Installing the created nupkg file